 Next, we mosey up to Caliente and explore Pioche.

 Cya on the road! - Dave

 We're traveling with "HearHere" a travel audio app for your phone that shares the depth and diversity of stories - cultural, geographical, historical, and mythological - hidden along the roads of America.
 Legends of America is proud to partner with HearHere.
-Stay tuned for some of our stories to appear on the app soon.
+Get the App Here.